Who is a Accountant?

 The word accounting comes from the word accountability.
 If you are going to be rich, you need to be accountable for your money ~ Robert Kiyoski

 A person who practices accountancy is known as an accountant.
-An accountant job requires to provide financial information that helps managers, investors, tax authorities, and other stakeholders on how to make financial decisions, regarding the allocation of resources.
-At larger firms or companies, accountants often work with bookkeepers to ensure that the company finances are in the right order and all the financial transactions are reflected in the books and that there is no financial anomaly in the records.
-An accountant work responsibilities involve handling bookkeeping of a company, preparing financial documents such as profit and loss statements, balance sheets, and other financial documents.
+Accountant work responsibilities primarily involve tasks related to accountancy such as handling bookkeeping of a company, preparing financial documents such as profit and loss statements, balance sheets, and other financial documents.
 In certain cases accountants also do auditing of books, prepare financial reports for taxation purposes, and look after the other financial information that helps in running the business.
-In most of the companies, accountants are regular employees, who look after the financial transactions of the company.
+In order to become an accountant when can do BA, B.Com or Accounting Management courses.

 Accountant in a Nutshell

-What is accountancy and who are accountants are some of the common questions that people ask?
-The definition of accountancy is quite simple.
-It is a process of managing income and expenses of a business.
 Professionals who maintain accounts of a variety of small or medium businesses are called accountants.
 Some of the general duties of an accountant are summarizing the financial status by collecting information, preparing balance sheets, profit, and loss statements.
 Accountants deal with the financial aspects of any firm or company computing the salaries, dealing with payments and receipts, tax computation and more.
-Those interested in a career as accountant are required to be sharp and precise.
+Those interested in a career as an accountant are required to be sharp and precise.

 Quick Facts for Accountant